-Due to the COVID-19 pandemic, parents/guardians and visitors are not allowed on the University Academy campus per CDC guidelines.
 We acknowledge the importance of electronic communication between students and parents but strongly encourage parents to communicate with their child before and after school.
-If your student forgets lunch money, permission slip, a book, homework, or other items necessary for their day at school, you may bring those items to school and a staff member will meet you outside.
+If your student forgets lunch money, permission slip, a book, homework, or other items necessary for their day at school, you may bring those items to school.
 Instructional time is precious, and University Academy will protect students from unnecessary disruption.
 Interruption of classroom instruction will not occur to deliver whatever item or message you bring or send.
 Central Administration Office staff will ensure your student receives the item(s) during a time when it does not disrupt your child's education and/or the classroom environment.
 Parents, visitors, and students who trespass are subject to escalation to local law enforcement authorities.